sonotley/poker/readme.md

 First run `build_json.py` to create a json file that contains the value of every possible hand.
 You only need to do this once.
 This has a dependency on the `primesieve` package.

-Now run `main_prime.py` and enter the cards as prompted.
-You can edit the values of `PARALLELISM` and `NUM_PARALLELS` in the code to change the method of parallel processing between threads and processes and the number of them.

-Alternatively you can run in non-interactive mode by passing the cards in as arguments

-    main_primes.py hand0_card0 hand0_card1 hand1_card0 hand1_card1 [flop_card0...]
+Now run `main_prime.py`.
+See below for arguments.

+    main_primes.py --hand1 2h3h --hand2 KdAs [--board 5s6s7s]

-You can also control the parallelism by setting the environment variables `POKER_PARALLELISM` and `POKER_NUM_PARA`.
+You can control the parallelism by setting the environment variables `POKER_PARALLELISM` and `POKER_NUM_PARA`.

 In standard CPython on Linux it is usually fastest to select `PARALLELISM = "PROCESS"` and set `NUM_PARALLELS` equal to the number of cores you have.
 However, on other platforms (or very high core-counts) the overhead to start a